State of Massachusetts Associate Commissioner, Statewide System of Support in Malden, Massachusetts

 Strong organizational management skills;

-Demonstrated expertise in data-driven, results-oriented strategic planning, data management and use, and data-informed decision making;
+Expertise leading a team in student-centered, results-oriented strategic planning, and data-informed decision making;

 Familiarity with Massachusetts education context;